akuity/kargo-render/docs/docs/20-environment-branches.md

 # What are environment branches?

-Understanding the _environment branches_ pattern at the heart of Bookkeeper begins with understanding some common difficulties encountered by [GitOps](https://opengitops.dev/) practitioners.
+Understanding the _environment branches_ pattern at the heart of Kargo Render begins with understanding some common difficulties encountered by [GitOps](https://opengitops.dev/) practitioners.